Graduate Member (GHGI)

 How to join:

-If you meet the elegibility requirements above and haven't yet received your invitation to join the HGI (or you have misplaced it) and would like to become a Graduate Member, please contact Silvana Limpus, HGI Membership Secretary, via email: email@example.com, or by post: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.
+If you meet the elegibility requirements above and haven't yet received your invitation to join the HGI (or you have misplaced it), please contact Silvana Limpus, HGI Membership Secretary, via email: firstname.lastname@example.org, or by post to: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.

 Explore our articles and interviews